edkelly-ovo/od/README.md

 ## Usage

+1. **Login**: When you first access the application, you'll be prompted to log in with your Google Workspace account
+2. **Authentication**: Only users with email addresses from the configured domain (default: `@ovo.com`) can access the application
-1. **Select Version**: Use the version selector at the top to switch between v1 and v2 pod data
+3. **Select Version**: Use the version selector at the top to switch between v1 and v2 pod data
-2. **Browse Pods**: The main view shows all pods as collapsible cards, sorted alphabetically
+4. **Browse Pods**: The main view shows all pods as collapsible cards, sorted alphabetically
-3. **Expand Pods**: Click on a pod header to expand and see its content (leadership, solutions, teams)
+5. **Expand Pods**: Click on a pod header to expand and see its content (leadership, solutions, teams)
-4. **View Solutions**: Click on the solutions header to expand and view all solutions for a pod
+6. **View Solutions**: Click on the solutions header to expand and view all solutions for a pod
-5. **View Teams**: Each pod shows its teams with member counts and supporting member counts
+7. **View Teams**: Each pod shows its teams with member counts and supporting member counts
-6. **Expand Teams**: Click on a team header to see all team members and supporting members
+8. **Expand Teams**: Click on a team header to see all team members and supporting members
-7. **View Member Details**: Each member card displays:
+9. **View Member Details**: Each member card displays:
    - Role, roleGroup, and contract type
    - Skillsets grouped by type (career, team, daily, general competencies)
    - Supplier information (for 3rd Party Partners)
    - Leave status (if applicable)
-8. **Supporting Members**: Supporting members are displayed separately from regular team members with distinct styling
+10. **Supporting Members**: Supporting members are displayed separately from regular team members with distinct styling
+11. **Logout**: Click the logout button in the header to end your session

 ## Data Files

 Data files in the `data/` directory are gitignored and not committed to the repository.
 These typically contain source data used to generate or update the pod JSON files.

+## Security

+- All API endpoints are protected with authentication middleware
+- Only users with email addresses from the configured domain can access the application
+- Sessions are encrypted using the `SESSION_SECRET` environment variable
+- In production, ensure `NODE_ENV=production` is set to enable secure cookies (HTTPS required)

 ## Contributing